-For a limited time, Chase has a mega offer on the Sapphire Preferred Card, which combines some of the most thoughtful, under the radar travel benefits, and at least $1050 in value from the welcome bonus, if used remotely well.
-In fact, just about any travel purchase via Chase Travel will secure that value, and for a limited time some other purchases too.
+For a limited time, Chase has a mega 100,000 point offer on the Sapphire Preferred Card, which combines some of the most thoughtful, valuable and semi under the radar travel benefits, with at least $1250 in value from the welcome bonus, if used remotely well.
+You can do much better, too!

-Chase Sapphire Preferred Travel Benefits
+Chase Sapphire Preferred Key Travel Benefits

 Who doesn’t like travel perks, money to spend during trip delays or being able to decline collision coverage on a rental car because your card offers it automatically?

-The Chase Sapphire Preferred card may not be quite as seductive on the face as some ultra premium cards with $550+ annual fees, but with a $95 annual fee and $1000 back in year one, there’s a lot to love, right from the start.
+The Chase Sapphire Preferred card may not be quite as seductive on the face as some ultra premium cards with $550+ annual fees, but with a $95 annual fee and at least $1250 back in year one, there’s a lot to love, right from the start.

-Chase Transfer Partners Are Great
+Chase Travel Transfer Partners Are Great

-The list of Chase Ultimate Rewards Transfer Partners, which includes airlines like: United, Singapore, Virgin Atlantic, British Airways, Southwest and Air France, and also hotels like Hilton, Hyatt and Marriott.
+The list of Chase Ultimate Rewards transfer partners includes airlines like: United, Singapore, Virgin Atlantic, British Airways, Southwest and Air France, and also hotels like Hilton, Hyatt and Marriott.

-Points transfer at at least 1:1, so 80,000 Chase Ultimate Rewards Points is going to bring you at least 80,000 in any of those points programs if you transfer them over.
+Points transfer at at least 1:1, so 100,000 Chase Ultimate Rewards Points is going to bring you at least 100,000 in any of those points programs if you transfer them over.

 Things like USA to Japan in business class round trip can be had for 90K-95K Virgin Atlantic Points, for flights on Virgin’s airline partner ANA (without huge surcharges), so that’s one aspirational way to enjoy 20+ hours of round trip flat bed flying from just over one welcome bonus.

-Really, the card is fantastic, the welcome offer is compelling and if you’re looking for a low annual fee card with big travel benefits and a bonus which can unlock $1000 in travel after realistic spending in your first year, there’s a whole lot to love.
+Really, the card is fantastic, the welcome offer is compelling and if you’re looking for a low annual fee card with big travel benefits and a bonus which can unlock $1250+ in travel after realistic spending in your first year, there’s a whole lot to love.

-Check out the Chase Sapphire Preferred 80,000 Point (worth $1000 on travel) and $50 Grocery Credit Offer here.
+Check out the Chase Sapphire Preferred 100,000 Point (worth at least $1250 on travel) offer here.